 How it works?

-- Projects for the Summer term 2015 will be posted around early December.
+- Projects for the Summer term 2015 are posted on our job board.

 - For project descriptions and application instructions, please email email@example.com.